Equilibrium Computation in Resource Allocation Games: Introduction

 We devise a polynomial time algorithm for integrally-splittable singleton congestion games with player-specific affine cost functions.
 Our algorithm works as follows.
 For a game with initial packet size $k_0$, we start by finding an equilibrium for packet size $k=k_0\cdot 2^q$ for some $q$ of order $O(\log(\delta/k_0))$, satisfying only a part of the player-specific demands.
-Then we repeat the following two actions: \begin{enumerate} \item We half the packet size from $k$ to $k/2$ and construct a $k/2$-equilibrium using the $k$-equilibrium.
-Here, a $k$-equilibrium denotes an equilibrium for an integrally-splittable game with common packet size $k$.
-We show that this can be done in polynomial time by repeatedly performing the following operations given a $k$-equilibrium: \begin{enumerate} \item Among players who can improve, we find the player that benefits most by moving one packet of size $k/2$; \item If necessary, we perform a sequence of backward-shuffles of packets to correct the \emph{load decrease} caused by the first packet movement (this is called a \emph{backward path}); \item If necessary, we perform a sequence of forward-shuffles of packets to correct the load increase caused by the first packet movement (this is called a \emph{forward path}); \end{enumerate} (a)-(c) is iterated until a $k/2$-equilibrium for the currently scheduled demand is reached.
-For strategy profile $x$ we define $\Delta(x)$ to be a vector that contains the cost for moving one packet to the currently cheapest resource, for each combination of a player and resource.
-We show that after each iteration $\Delta(x)$ lexicographically increases, which implies that we converge to a $k/2$-equilibrium. \item For each player $i$ we repeat the following step: if the current packet size $k$ is smaller than the currently unscheduled demand of player $i$, we add one more packet for this particular player to the game and recompute the equilibrium.
-This part of the algorithm has also been used in the algorithm by Tran-Thanh et al.~\cite{Tran11} and Harks et al.~\cite{harks2014resource}. \end{enumerate} After $q$ iterations, we have scheduled all demands and obtain an equilibrium for the desired packet size $k_0$.
-Polynomial running time of the algorithm is shown by several structural results on the sensitivity of equilibria with respect to packet sizes $2k$ and $k$.
-Specifically, we derive bounds on the difference of the resulting global load vectors as well as the individual load vectors of players.
-We use these insights to show that $\Delta(x)$ reaches a lexicographical maximum in a polynomial number of steps.
-Overall, compared to the existing algorithms of Tran-Thanh et al.~\cite{Tran11} and Harks et al.~\cite{harks2014resource}, our algorithm has two main innovations: packet sizes are decreased exponentially (yielding polynomial running time in $\delta$) and $k$-equilibrium computation for an intermediate packet size $k$ is achieved via a careful construction of a sequence of single packet movements (backward- and forward paths) from a given $2k$-equilibrium (ensuring its polynomial length).
+Then we repeat the following two actions: \begin{enumerate} \item We halve the packet size from $k$ to $k/2$ and construct in polynomial time a $k/2$-equilibrium using the $k$-equilibrium.
+Here, a $k$-equilibrium denotes an equilibrium for an integrally-splittable game with common packet size $k$. \item For each player $i$ we repeat the following step: if the current packet size $k$ is smaller than the currently unscheduled demand of player $i$, we add one more packet for this particular player to the game and recompute the equilibrium.
+This part of the algorithm has also been used in the algorithm by Tran-Thanh et al.~\cite{Tran11} and Harks et al.~\cite{harks2016resource}. \end{enumerate} After $q$ iterations, we have scheduled all demands and obtain an equilibrium for the desired packet size $k_0$.